 There are many different forms of workplace violence.
 The FBI classifies workplace violence into four groups:

 Policies and procedures should be in place that address acceptable and unacceptable workplace behavior, proper security measures and how to deal with threats or acts of violence.
-With the third type, there may be signs of a problem, such as workplace bullying.
-HR should address all threats and all signs of workplace bullying before an act of violence occurs.
-For all types of violence, policies and procedures should be in place that will tell employees how to act and how to handle violence.
+With the third type, there may be signs of trouble prior to a violent incident, such as bullying.
+Therefore, HR must address all threats and all signs of workplace bullying before an act of violence occurs.
 Employees who work in areas where violence is more likely to occur, such as convenience stores where robberies are more common, should be trained in the proper procedures.

-Many employers choose to have zero tolerance policies that state any act of violence, no matter how minor, is immediate grounds for termination.
-Others choose to offer counseling or other discipline procedures.
-Whatever the method of prevention, though, it is important to do something to prevent and handle violence.
-While violence itself is not an OSHA regulated standard, some states do have laws on the topic, and OSHA will fine employers who have an obviously unsafe environment as the result of violence under the General Duty Clause for having an unsafe work environment.
+Many employers choose to have zero-tolerance policies that require immediate termination for any act of violence, no matter how minor.
+Others choose to offer counseling or other disciplinary procedures prior to termination.
+While violence itself is not an OSHA-regulated standard, some states do have laws on the topic, and OSHA may fine employers under the General Duty Clause for having an unsafe work environment.

 HR guidance on preventing and responding to violence in the workplace.
 Advice on creating plans and polices that prevent or limit workplace violence.